-You know, it's hard to see why it'd be meaningfully different.
+: It's hard to see why it'd meaningfully different.
 We're picking up nearly 800 million tons of aggregates in Texas and Oklahoma in this transaction.
-So, when you look at what it does to our reserve base, it's putting us nicely over 13 billion tons.
-And 13 billion tons of permitted reserves in the United States feels awfully good from where I'm sitting.
+So when you look at what it does to our reserve base, it's putting us nicely over 13 billion tons, and 13 billion tons of permitted reserves in the United States feels awfully good from where I'm sitting.